Search

 The Ministry of Defence is responsible for the political preparation, steering and monitoring of military crisis management participation and for ensuring resources unless the tasks fall within the competence of the Ministry for Foreign Affairs.
 The Defence Forces are responsible for the practical preparation and implementation of military crisis management duties.
 Participation in crisis management operations is financed separately from the main title appropriations of the Ministry for Foreign Affairs and Ministry of Defence, which are separate from the other appropriations of the administrative branches.
 Participation in crisis management requires diverse capabilities.
 While developing internationally compatible and diverse military capabilities that meet high quality requirements, Finland takes actively part in international crisis management and multinational exercises.
 As military crisis management mainly uses the same resources that have been allocated to national defence, participation in crisis management provides valuable experience.

 The readiness to participate is based on maintaining different types of troops; at a preliminary phase, suitable personnel can be found from a pool of volunteers and materiel reservation is based on experiences gained.
-Finland's Rapid Deployment Force has been entered in the force registers of the UN, the EU and NATO.
+Finland's Rapid Deployment Force has been entered in the force registers of the UN and the EU.
 Based on the types of troops maintained, a Finnish crisis management team to be deployed is set up, equipped and trained in line with the requirements of each operation.

 Read more about EU crisis management operations in the EU cooperation section.